Danielelucon/fluorescence-kinetics-analysis/README.md

 LOCAL EXECUTION

-Install the required libraries in your terminal by typing: pip install pandas openpyxl matplotlib seaborn notebook
+Install the required libraries in your terminal by typing:

+pip install numpy pandas matplotlib seaborn scipy statsmodels jupyter notebook openpyxl

 Download or clone this repository to your computer.